Waste-to-Energy Technical Assistance for Local Governments

 Exploring Solutions To Convert Waste to Energy and Bioproducts Webinar

 All U.S. municipalities and counties in the lower 48 states, Alaska, Hawaii, and U.S. territories, as well as tribal governments, are eligible for WTE technical assistance at no cost.
 Entities representing multiple municipalities are also eligible.
 Note: A community does not have to have an existing or planned waste resource or energy recovery project to be eligible.
 Communities in the strategic planning phase when it comes to these waste streams are eligible and encouraged to apply.

 Request Technical Assistance

-Applications are no longer being accepted for Phase 1.
-There will be another opportunity to apply during Phase 2, which is being considered for fall 2021.
-If you'd like to receive updates about Phase 2, contact the WTE Technical Assistance Team.
+Applications are no longer being accepted for the Fiscal Year 2021 program.
+If you'd like to receive updates about future technical assistance opportunities in subsequent years, contact the WTE Technical Assistance Team.

 Technical Assistance Informational Webinar